 One of the most exciting things about joining Telesis Bio was learning about biology.
 I came from a different industry, and the science behind what goes into the BioXp was immediately fascinating to me.
 I enjoyed being exposed to a new world and learning about oligos, DNA, genome editing, and more.

 Since we’re a small startup, we each get to wear a lot of different hats.
 You can step out of your comfort zone and play distinct roles.
 At other companies, you can be siloed into a specific job description.
 The collaborative spirit here is something I enjoy, and I love getting to work with scientists every day.

-What’s something fun about working at Codex DNA?
+What’s something fun about working at Telesis Bio?

 The people and the culture.
 I love that our team is truly diverseand each person brings their perspective and expertise.

 What was the first thing you ever wanted to be when you grew up?